1DSAG/UI5-Best-Practice/docs/odata/general.markdown

 The service document lists entity sets, functions, and singletons that can be retrieved.
 Clients can use the service document to navigate the model in a hypermedia-driven fashion.

-The service document is available at <http://host/service/>.
+The service document is available at the "doc root"/service-root: <http://host/service/>.

 #### The Metadata Document